alphagov/inside-government-admin-guide/creating-documents/add-associations.md

 Speeches are tagged to their speakers in all cases, so ministers do not appear in the associations list.

-* Tag to policy/policies all announcements (inclulding news).
+* Tag to policy/policies all announcements (including news).
 You should know your sponsoring department's policies and be aware which content relates to which policy.
 * Tag to topic/topics only if you cannot identify a policy - this acts as a back-up (tagging to topics is coming soon).
 * Tag to organisations and alternative format providers in all cases (this will default to your own organisation).
 You should already be aware of your alternative format provider.
 These fields are mandatory.
 * Tag to document series only if relevant - document series are more suited to publications (see above).